Climate of Australia

+The climate of Australia is the second driest of any continent, after Antarctica.
+According to the Bureau of Meteorology (BOM), 80% of the land receives less than 600 mm of rainfall annually and 50% has even less than 300 mm.
+As a whole, Australia has a very low annual average rainfall of 419 mm.

-Australia's climate is governed mostly by its size and by the hot, sinking air of the subtropical high pressure belt (subtropical ridge or Australian High).
-This moves north-west and north-east with the seasons.
-The climate is variable, with frequent droughts lasting several seasons, thought to be caused in part by the El Niño-Southern Oscillation.
+This dryness is governed mostly by the subtropical high pressure belt (subtropical ridge), which brings dry air from the upper atmosphere down onto the continent.
+This high pressure is typically to the south of Australia in the summer and over the north of Australia in the winter.
+Hence Australia typically has dry summers in the south and dry winters in the north.
+The Intertropical Convergence Zone also moves south in Australia's summer, bringing the Australian monsoon to parts of northern Australia.
+The climate is variable, with frequent droughts lasting several seasons, caused in part by the El Niño-Southern Oscillation.
 Australia has a wide variety of climates due to its large geographical size.
 The largest part of Australia is desert or semi-arid.
 Only the south-east and south-west corners have a temperate climate and moderately fertile soil.
-The northern part of the country has a tropical climate, varying between grasslands and desert.
+The northern part of the country has a tropical climate, varying between grasslands and desert, and subject to some of the largest interannual rainfall variability in the world.
 Australia holds many heat-related records: the continent has the hottest extended region year-round, the areas with the hottest summer climate, and the highest sunshine duration.